I-3-2-16.Proffering Evidence Received by the Appeals Council

 Generally, to “proffer” means to offer or present for consideration.
-In the context of evidence development, to “proffer” means to provide an opportunity for a claimant (and appointed representative, if any) to review additional evidence that has not previously been seen and that an adjudicator proposes to make part of the record.
+In the context of evidence development, to “proffer” means to provide an opportunity for a claimant (and appointed representative, if any) to review additional evidence that he or she has not previously seen and that an adjudicator proposes to make part of the record.
 Proffering evidence allows a claimant to:

 Comment on, object to, or refute the evidence by submitting other evidence; or

 If required for a full and true disclosure of the facts, cross-examine the author(s) of the evidence.

 Due to its appellate function and regulatory standard for considering additional evidence (see 20 CFR 404.970, 416.1470), the Appeals Council (AC) does not proffer all evidence.
 The AC will proffer evidence when it is received from a source other than the claimant or the appointed representative (if any).